bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 ```

 On the other hand, if a preprocessed version of the T1w image was used, and it also
-occurs in the derivatives, `Sources` and `RawSources` can both be specified:
+occurs in the derivatives, `Sources` and `RawSources` can both be specified.

 ```JSON
 {